Understanding the Ranking Loss for Recommendation with Sparse User Feedback: Online Deployment

-We conduct an empirical evaluation of Combined-Pair on the Click-Through Rate (CTR) prediction task across three distinct online advertising scenarios in Tencent: WeChat Channels, WeChat Moments, and the Demand-Side Platform (DSP).
-The underlying model architecture utilizes Heterogeneous Experts with Multi-Embedding framework~\cite{multi-embedding2023, stem2023, pan2024ad}.
+The underlying model architecture utilizes Heterogeneous Experts with Multi-Embedding framework~\cite{pan2024ad}.
 Specifically, our approach involves training multiple feature interaction experts, such as GwPFM~\cite{pan2024ad} (a variant of FFM~\cite{ffm2017} and FwFM~\cite{fwfm2018}), IPNN~\cite{pnn2016}, DCN V2~\cite{wang2021dcn}, or FlatDNN, to capture diverse feature interactions for sparse ID features.
-Additionally, we learn multiple embedding tables for all features, with each table corresponding to one or several experts.
-For sequence features, we employ the TIN~\cite{tin2023} model, which leverages target attention mechanisms~\cite{din2018, dien2019} to learn the semantic-temporal correlation.
+Additionally, we learn multiple embedding tables for all features~\cite{me2023, stem2023, pan2018field}, with each table corresponding to one or several experts.
+For sequence features, we employ the TIN~\cite{tin2023} to capture the semantic-temporal correlation.

-Based on the above backbone model architecture, we deployed Combined-Pair and conducted online A/B testing from early July 2023 to August 2023.
-We configured the RankNet Loss with a weight of 0.1 and adopted streaming training.
-The CTR varies from $0.1\%$ to $2.0\%$ in different scenarios and shows extreme sparsity.
-We examined the gradient distribution of negative samples and normalized their frequency as shown in Fig.~\ref{fig: online_grad_cmp}.
-Our findings indicate that the gradient distribution of negative samples for the Combined-Pair method is significantly right-skewed compared to the BCE method, demonstrating that the Combined-Pair mitigates gradient vanishing in online advertising.
+Based on the above backbone architecture, we deployed Combined-Pair and conducted online A/B testing from early July 2023 to August 2023.
+We configured the Combined-Pair with $\alpha=0.9$ and adopted streaming training.
+The CTR varies from $0.1\%$ to $2.0\%$ in different scenarios.

-Upon further examination of the model's online performance metrics, we observed that Combined-Pair significantly improves the effectiveness compared to the BCE method, as shown in Tab.~\ref{tab: online_performance}.
-For example, during one month's A/B testing with 20\% traffic, Combined-Pair achieves $0.59\%$ cost lift and $0.70\%$ GMV (Gross Merchandise Value) lift over the BCE method.

-Besides, for new ads, few training samples and, thus, the lack of interactions cause insufficient gradient updates and more severe gradient vanishing problems.
-Therefore, we pay attention to the new ads and find that Combined-Pair obtains a significant performance improvement in the WeChat Channels scenario, with a $1.26\%$ GMV lift and $0.34\%$ cost lift, as shown in Tab.~\ref{tab: online_performance_new_ads}, The improvement is statistically significant according to the t-test.
-We estimate this performance gain leads to hundreds of \textit{millions of dollars} in revenue lift per year.
-Combined-Pair has been successfully deployed in our production system in September 2023.

-Based on the aforementioned backbone model architecture, we deployed Combined-Pair and conducted online A/B testing from early July 2023 to August 2023.
-During this period, we configured the RankNet Loss with a weight of 0.1 and employed streaming training.
-It is worth noting that the Click-Through Rate (CTR) exhibited significant variation, ranging from 0.1\% to 2.0\%, across different scenarios, indicating extreme sparsity.
+The ranking loss adds an extra computation cost of $O(N_+\times N_-)$ per batch, where $N_+$ and $N_-$ denote the number of positive and negative samples within a batch.
+Such additional computation cost is negligible compared with the complexity of the backbone model.
+Besides, the ranking loss only influences the training time and doesn’t affect the inference time.
+During the online A/B test, the inference time and QPS are consistent with the baseline.